Wnjoki/ewcefOAeo7tEyNDX-ValueInvesto/README.md

                  -Moving Average Convergence Divergence

-I trained the Arima , LSTM and Prophet models for the stock forcasting
+I trained the Arima , LSTM and Prophet models for the stock forcasting and used the Prophet forecast to create the Bollinger Bands.